 For Dads – solid color button ups, sweaters, or henley shirts with fitted khakis or jeans.
 Dads are an important part of the process, but their wardrobe should not be overly busy or draw too much attention.

 For Boys – Button ups, fitted tees like a henley shirt, or sweaters photograph best.
 Keep patterns simple such as a basic stripe.
 Suspenders, bow ties, and hats are all fun ways to add layers and personality.

 For girls – flowy dresses or tops photograph best (and are fun for twirling!).

 Stick to soft colors and earth tones .
-Neutrals like white, beige, and grey, soft pinks or blues, or even darker colors like navy, mustard, or maroon photograph beautifully.
-If you’re planning a session outdoors in a grassy area, be mindful of greens as you want to pop from the scenery and not blend in.
+Neutrals like creams or browns or even richer colors like navy, mustard, hunter green, or maroon are my favorite and photograph beautifully.
 Please avoid bright or neon colors as they throw color casts and don’t photograph as well.

 Patterns are beautiful and can be a fun way to tie everyone’s wardrobe together.
 However, keep them simple.
-Stripes, polka dots, basic plaid, or floral patterns photograph well, but please avoid overly busy patterns as it won’t photograph well and will pull focus from your family.
+Stripes, vintage plaid, or floral patterns photograph well, but please avoid overly busy patterns as it won’t photograph well and will pull focus from your family.